DavidTello1/GameEngine/Assignment 1/README.md

 anywhere in the Hard Drive.
 6. It should feature Unity-like camera controls:

-a.
-DONE | While Right clicking, “WASD” fps-like movement and free look around must be enabled.
+- DONE | While Right clicking, “WASD” fps-like movement and free look around must be enabled.
 SPACE to go upwards, LCTRL + SPACE to go downwards
-b.
-DONE | Mouse wheel should zoom in and out-> **zoom is moving with Z axis? or resizing the viewport?**
+- DONE | Mouse wheel should zoom in and out-> **zoom is moving with Z axis? or resizing the viewport?**
-c.
-Alt+Left click should orbit the object
+- Alt+Left click should orbit the object
-d.
-Pressing “f” should focus the camera around the geometry
+- Pressing “f” should focus the camera around the geometry
-e.
-Holding SHIFT duplicates movement speed
+- Holding SHIFT duplicates movement speed
-7. Have a console window that should LOG the geometry loading process from ASSIMP
+- Have a console window that should LOG the geometry loading process from ASSIMP
-8. There must be a configuration window containing at least:
+- There must be a configuration window containing at least:
-a.
-A graph for the frames per second
+- A graph for the frames per second
-b.
-Configuration for all variables on each module (renderer, window, input and textures)
+- Configuration for all variables on each module (renderer, window, input and textures)
-c.
-There must be information output with FPS graph, memory consumption, hardware detection and software versions (SDL, OpenGL, Devil).
+- There must be information output with FPS graph, memory consumption, hardware detection and software versions (SDL, OpenGL, Devil).

 9. The camera must adapt to the size of the geometry after being dropped to move far or close